s-a-c-h-in/s-a-c-h-in/README.md

 # Hi, I'm Sachin E!

-A young and passionate learner on a journey to become a future cybersecurity expert.
 Currently learning Python, ethical hacking tools, and real-world security concepts step by step.
 Interested in network scanning, vulnerability assessment, and defensive security.